georgealways/lil-gui/Guide.md

 ### Name Collisions

-`export()` will throw an error if the gui contains more than one controller or folder with the same name.
+`export()` will throw an error if the GUI contains more than one controller or folder with the same name.
 You can avoid these collisions by renaming the controllers with `name()`.

 ```js